AIGODLIKE/BlenderExtensionManager/README.md

 This is a native app which allow you to install, update and remove Blender extensions

+# Download

+TODO

 # Feature

 + Extension manage(Local repo)
-    + select different repo
+    1. select one repo
-    + edit / remove extension
+    2. edit / remove extension
-    + search
+    3. search
 + Convert addon to extension
-    + select .py/ folder addon
+    1. select .py/ folder addon
-    + make it an extension and send to repo
+    2. make it an extension
+    3. edit and send to repo
 + Edit extension
     + edit extension info
     + edit extension tags